jterry149/rapid-biome/README.md

-# rapid-biome
+# Fasting Companion

 ## Live Preview
 - [RapidBiome]()

 ## Author(s)
-    -
+    - Jessica
-    -
+    - Luca
-    -
+    - Ivan
-    -
+    - Almuthanna

 ## Description
-    Rapid Biome is a site which is a beginners guide to fasting for your health.
+    Fasting Companion is a site which is a beginners guide to fasting for your health.

 ## Technologies Used